-A dramatic expansion of a groundbreaking work of journalism.
+A dramatic expansion of the groundbreaking work of journalism.
 The 1619 Project by Nikole Hannah Jones.
 A New Origin Story offers a revealing vision of the American past and present.

 This is sometimes referred to as the country’s original sin.
 But it is more than that: It is the source of so much that still defines the United States.